josephcrosmanplays532/message-to-2epik4u-in-the-goanimate-wrapper-asset-server-page/README.md

 go to the goanimate wrapper asset server file you downloaded from google drive.

-dont have it? heres the download link. no download link yet. please wait or find the download link yourself.
+dont have it? heres the download link. https://drive.google.com/file/d/1yJFnj7XsvaQeg_eE0Yjiat2jy9RAz-at/view?usp=drivesdk

 seleat index.html
 if the webstie says thst it needs more files, select the rest of the files in the server folder except the server folders in it.